phalcon/documentation/docs/environments-nanobox.md

 }
 ```

-> **NOTE**: The version of Phalcon Devtools depends on which PHP version as well as Phalcon version you're using.
+!!! warning "NOTE"

-{: .alert .alert-warning }
+    The version of Phalcon Devtools depends on which PHP version as well as Phalcon version you're using.

 ### Start Nanobox and Generate a New Phalcon App
 From the root of your project, run the following commands to start Nanobox and generate a new Phalcon app.
 As Nanobox starts, the PHP engine will automatically install and enable the Phalcon extension, run a `composer install` which will install Phalcon Devtools, then drop you into an interactive console inside the virtual environment.
 Your working directory is mounted into the `/app` directory in the VM, so as changes are made, they will be reflected both in the VM and in your local working directory.